electronicgore/PTBF-soundboard/README.md

 There are two ways to add sounds to the soundboard: automatic and manual.

 ## Adding sounds: automatic
 The `!updatesb` command runs the automatic scraper.
-It scans the *soundbank folder* (which is set by the `soundbank_path` config variable) and adds any audio file from that folder to the soundbank, using filename as the sound name in the bank.
+It scans the *soundbank folder* (from the `soundbank_path` config variable) and adds any audio file from that folder to the soundbank, using filename as the sound name in the bank.

 E.g., with default config, file `<botfolder>/sounds/wow.mp3` will be named `wow` and can be then played with `!sb wow`.